Rini1999/Quora-Question-Similarity-with-MLOps/README.md

 Data Imbalance check : 63% rows belongs to class-0 which is non-duplicate, whereas 37% belongs to class-1 which is duplicate.
 Hence, there is no strict imbalance in the dataset.

-Text Preprocessing : Lowering text, Removing punctuations, Spelling corrections, Contractions, Removing extra spaces.
+### Step 3 : Basic Text Preprocessing : Lowering text, Removing punctuations, Spelling corrections, Contractions, Removing extra spaces.

-### Step 3 : Feature engineering
+### Step 4 : Feature engineering

 We extracted basic features, length based features, token based features and fuzzy features.